 Are “Baked” Potato Chips Healthier Than Fried?

-In may seem counterintuitive, but potatoes that are thinly sliced, doused in oil, and then baked can contain up to three times the acrylamides, according to the FDA (Federal Food and Drug Administration).
-The reason is that baking also allows the yellow/brown acrylamides to form on the surface.
-Since potato chips are thin, they are fully concentrated with acrylamides.
+It may seem counterintuitive, but potatoes that are thinly sliced, doused in oil, and then baked can contain up to three times the acrylamide, according to the FDA (Federal Food and Drug Administration).
+The reason is that baking also allows the yellow/brown acrylamide to form on the surface.
+Since potato chips are thin, they are fully concentrated with acrylamide.